mahavedalla/mahavedalla/docs/questions/bhavana/jhana/Whether physical pain can be experienced in jhāna 1d8e99d09112815b806fd9137bedc847.md

-# Whether physical pain can be experienced in jhāna?
+Question: Whether physical pain can be experienced in jhāna?
 Answer in Brief: -
  Category: Jhāna
 Sutta References: -